Believe it or not, mistakes in presentations happen a lot.

 Think instead about the implications of those facts and their relevance to your audience.
 For example, it is likely that most of the ‘facts’ in your presentation will be nothing more than data.

-Don’t just recite them; think about why they are the way they are and what implications they have on the future.
+Don’t just recite them; think about why they are the way they are and what implications they have in the future.
 On the one hand, you have facts; on the other you have insight.
 You must balance the two to have a good presentation.

-2) Your Presentation is riddled with Jargon
+2. Your Presentation Is Riddled with Jargon

 This isn’t as straightforward as it may seem.
 Sometimes you need to save time, and many companies have their ways of doing this.
 One of the most common ways to save that is to use acronyms to communicate common business terms.

 This may seem like a good idea on the surface but can actually backfire if you think about members of the audience who may not be veterans of the particular industry to which the presentation is relevant.